quii/learn-go-with-tests/JSON-and-io.md

 You could argue a simpler initial step would be just to assert that the response body has a particular JSON string.

-In my experience tests that assert against JSON strings have the following problems
+In my experience tests that assert against JSON strings have the following problems.

 - *Brittleness*.
-If you change the data-model your tests will fail
+If you change the data-model your tests will fail.
 - *Poor output*.
-If your API wont return a prettified JSON string it can be very hard to read
+If your API wont return a prettified JSON string it can be very hard to read.
 - *Poor intention*.
-Whilst the output should be JSON, what's really important is exactly what the data is, rather than how it's encoded
+Whilst the output should be JSON, what's really important is exactly what the data is, rather than how it's encoded.
 - *Re-testing the standard library*.
 There is no need to test how the standard library outputs JSON, it is already tested.
 Don't test other people's code.

-Instead we should look to parse the JSON into data structures that are relevant for us to test with
+Instead we should look to parse the JSON into data structures that are relevant for us to test with.

 ### Data modelling